 The IT operations team(s) used to be separate from the development team in the past.
 People in communities of software developers and operations then realized there were issues with the way these teams were structured and how they interacted (or didn’t) with one another.

 For example, Development and the IT department had different objectives and performance indicators.
 Also, they were (and still are) located in different rooms, locations, etc. When they started “working together” – this resulted in DevOps.

 The Concept of DevOps

-A DevOps got some key terms that define a lot of ways they handle things.
+DevOps got some key terms that define a lot of ways they handle things.
 Below is a list of some of these key terms that define the core concept of DevOps.

 - IaC (Infrastructure as Code) – The core concept of the cloud is that you can pick the infrastructure you need or use with code that can be understood by these cloud services – how awesome is that?!
-The cloud services then creates the infrastructure you define in the code, without you having to make the configuration each time.
+The cloud services then create the infrastructure you define in the code, without you having to make the configuration each time.
 This allows you to make environments where you can spin up a whole production environment as a test and check if it would go well with the currently deployed production environment.

 - Containers – A container is a lightweight, standalone and executable piece of software.
 A container includes everything you need in order to run the software you pack inside the container.